Pranav0209/trade-replicator/README.md

 - **UI Dashboard**:
   - **Real-Time Wiring**: Monitor connection status and capital usage.
   - **Quick Actions**: Edit capital limits and manage logins per account.
+  - **System Controls**: **Reset Strategy** button to manually clear the strategy state at the start of a new trade cycle or to fix state inconsistencies.
   - **Connection Doctor**: Auto-verifies access tokens on page load using live API calls (`kite.profile()`).
 Alerts with **LOGIN REQ** if disconnected.
   - **Smart Formatting**: Auto-converts timestamps to local time (IST) and currency to Indian numbering format (₹1,00,000).
 - **Safety First**: